impact-space/app/README.md

    - Install and configure PostgreSQL by following the instructions [here](https://www.postgresql.org/download/).
      - You can also run PostgreSQL in docker.
 The docker-compose.yml is located in the /etc folder.

+3. Run the following command in the aspnet-core folder to restore the solution:

 ```
 bash
 dotnet restore